shdong/shdong.github.io/README.md

 ```

- -  The simplest type of MATLAB® program is called a script.
+ -  The simplest type of MATLAB® program is called a **script**.
 A script is a file with a .m extension
  that contains multiple sequential lines of MATLAB commands and function calls.
  You can run a script by typing its name at the command line.